goderich/dissertation/dissertation.md

 | cimuʔ  | [t͡ɕi.ˈmuʔ]    | 'salt'  |
 | cyugal | [t͡ɕu.ˈgal]    | 'three' |

-This behaviour can be analyzed as an allophone of the phoneme /t/, or as the phoneme /c/ occurring in complementary distribution with /t/ in this environment.
+This behaviour can be analyzed as an allophone of the phoneme /t/, or as the phoneme \<c\> /t͡s/ occurring in complementary distribution with /t/ in this environment.
 Diachronically speaking, /t/ is in the middle of a split, so both interpretations are possible at this time.

 The phoneme /k/ followed by /q/ or /h/ in the same word in other dialects, in Squliq corresponds to /q/ instead.
 In other words, Squliq tends to avoid /k..q/ or /k..h/ sequences in the same word, though they are not disallowed entirely.
 See examples in @tbl:dorsal-harmony-squliq [from @li1980, p.
 377].